 Xfinity Flex Box vs. Roku

-You get one Flex box free (with internet-only plans).
+You get one Flex box for $5/month.
 That means you’ll get more value using Xfinity’s TV streaming box when only needing a streaming box for a family room.

 It also has an Ethernet port.
 Whereas most Roku devices (except the Ultra) don’t.